SAP-samples/build-apps-enablement/Workshops/front-end-applications/Bar-code-scanner-app/00 Create an Application/readme.md

-# Create an AppGyver Project
+# Create a Build App Project.

  1. Within the Build or application development lobby, click <b>Create</b> and then select <b><i>Build an Application</i></b>.